Yamen-M/IR-Controlled-Stepper-Motor/README.md

 # How to Use:

-Step 1: Decode IR Remote Commands
+<b>Step 1: Decode IR Remote Commands</b>

-Plug the Arduino Uno into your PC or laptop.
+- Plug the Arduino Uno into your PC or laptop.
-Open the Arduino IDE and navigate to File > Open > IRDecode.ino (located in this repository).
+- Open the Arduino IDE and navigate to File > Open > IRDecode.ino (located in this repository).
-Upload the IRDecode.ino code to the Arduino Uno.
+- Upload the IRDecode.ino code to the Arduino Uno.
-Open the Serial Monitor by navigating to Tools > Serial Monitor or by pressing Ctrl + Shift + M (Windows) or Cmd + Shift + M (Mac).
+- Open the Serial Monitor by navigating to Tools > Serial Monitor or by pressing Ctrl + Shift + M (Windows) or Cmd + Shift + M (Mac).
-Point the IR remote at the IR receiver module and press a button.
+- Point the IR remote at the IR receiver module and press a button.
 The Serial Monitor will display the decoded IR command.
-Take note of the IR commands for each button press (e.g. UP, DOWN, STOP).
+- Take note of the IR commands for each button press (e.g. UP, DOWN, STOP).

-Step 2: Configure the Main Code
+<b>Step 2: Configure the Main Code</b>

-Open the Main.ino file (located in this repository) in the Arduino IDE.
+- Open the Main.ino file (located in this repository) in the Arduino IDE.
-Edit the switch statements in the loop function to match the IR commands you decoded in Step 1.
+- Edit the switch statements in the loop function to match the IR commands you decoded in Step 1.
-Save the changes to the Main.ino file.
+- Save the changes to the Main.ino file.

-Step 3: Connect the Hardware
+<b>Step 3: Connect the Hardware</b>

-Connect the A4988 Driver to the Arduino Uno.
+- Connect the A4988 Driver to the Arduino Uno.
-Connect the NEMA 17 Stepper Motor to the A4988 Driver.
+- Connect the NEMA 17 Stepper Motor to the A4988 Driver.
-Plug in the 12VDC power supply to the A4988.
+- Plug in the 12VDC power supply to the A4988.
-Connect the IR receiver module to the Arduino Uno.
+- Connect the IR receiver module to the Arduino Uno.

-Step 4: Upload the Main Code
+<b>Step 4: Upload the Main Code</b>

-Upload the modified Main.ino code to the Arduino Uno.
+- Upload the modified Main.ino code to the Arduino Uno.
-Open the Serial Monitor to verify that the code is working correctly.
+- Open the Serial Monitor to verify that the code is working correctly.

-Step 5: Control the Stepper Motor
+<b>Step 5: Control the Stepper Motor</b>

-Use the IR remote control to control the Stepper Motor.
+- Use the IR remote control to control the Stepper Motor.
-Press the UP or DOWN button to move the motor infinitely.
+- Press the UP or DOWN button to move the motor infinitely.
-Press the STOP button to stop the motor.
+- Press the STOP button to stop the motor.

-License:
+<b>License:</b>

-This project is licensed under the MIT License.
+This project is licensed under the <b>MIT License</b>.

-Contributing:
+<b>Contributing:</b>

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.